dmonaldo/date-genie/README.md

 ```

 ## Roadmap
 - Add support for dates before 1970.
-Currently only dates after 1970 are supported and have been tested.
+Currently only dates after January 1st, 1970 are supported and have been tested.
 - Allow the day a week starts to be adjusted for `getWeek`.
+Currently defaults to Monday.
 - Support environments operating in timezones other than UTC.

 ## Contributing